Shortbread cookies which are made special by using the alphabet cookie cutters! If you are having a party, these make an excellent return gift option!

-When I was planning for my son’s birthday I was clear that I wanna bake something special for the kids to take home.
-I debated on giving them brownies, muffins but somehow I was not getting very convinced on all those.
-I waned to give them something which is more personal and that is when I thought why not their cookies with their own name?
+When I was planning my son’s birthday party, I was clear that I wanted to bake something special for the kids to take home.
+I debated on giving them brownies or muffins, but somehow, I was too convinced on those ideas.
+I wanted to give them something which was more personal and that is when I thought, why not shortbread cookies with their own name?

-I have alphabet cookie cutters at home which were begging to be used anyways :D And next began the search for what cookies to make, in my mind I was oscillating between sugar cookies, butter cookies and shortbread... and I finally choose the shortbread because I love the shortbread cookies melt in mouth and also that one can easily shape them using cookie cutters
+I had alphabet cookie cutters at home which were begging to be used, anyway 😀 And next began the search for what cookies to make.
+In my mind, I was oscillating between sugar cookies, butter cookies, and shortbread cookies.
+I finally choose the shortbread cookies because I love how they melt in the mouth.
+Another advantage is that one can easily shape them using cookie cutters.

-So I turned to my favorite site Joy of Baking for a shortbread recipeand off started the process....
+So I turned to my favorite site Joy of Baking for a shortbread cookies recipe and off started the process!

-- Cream the butter till soft and creamy, if u have a standing mixer this can be done using the creaming blade for a minute or if u are using your hands (I love to cream by hands... its so nice) put the butter on the shelf and move your hands in a round motion on the butter till about 2 minutes
+- Cream the butter till soft and creamy.
+If you have a standing mixer, this can be done using the creaming blade for a minute or if you are using your hands (I love to cream by hand because its so nice) put the butter on the shelf and move your hands in a round motion on the butter till about 2 minutes.

-- Add sugar to it and continue the same process till creamy and fluffy (u can use the normal mixture too but I think the result would wary a little)
+- Add sugar to it and continue the same process till creamy and fluffy (You can use the normal mixie too, but I think the result would wary a little)

 - Put in the vanilla and the flour and mix untill just about incorporated to form a soft dough.
 Please note that the dough will be very soft.

-- Make a ball, wrap it in a parchment/butter paper and refrigerate it for atleast an hour.
-I chilled it for about 2 hour and it worked well.
-This is a very important step here, if u skip this you will not be able to handle the dough at all... it will be too soft to roll or shape.
+- Make a ball, wrap it in a parchment/butter paper and refrigerate it for at least an hour.
+I chilled it for about 2 hours and it worked well.
+This is a very important step here, if you skip this, you will not be able to handle the dough at all as will be too soft to roll or shape.

 - Take out a little amount of the dough, flatten it using a rolling pin or hand on a dusted surface.